mmehdig/mmehdig.github.io/_posts/2016-11-14-colors-with-tensors.markdown

 Finally, my implementation of color descriptor in TensorFlow!

-Two weeks ago I had post about color meaning.
+Two weeks ago I had a post about color meanings.
 Today I want to go through an implementation of color descriptor.
 Basically, the resulted machinery will take a color (in HSV form) and produces a suitable description.
-I am basically trying to reimplement [this work](https://arxiv.org/abs/1606.03821).
+This is a reimplementation of [this work](https://arxiv.org/abs/1606.03821).

 These descriptions are learned from the Munroe's color survey preprocessed in [RUGSTK](http://mcmahan.io/lux/) (with very little modification which you can see here)